proswarnali24/myfirstproject/README.md

 # myfirstproject
-This is my first project creation.
+This is my first Git Repository.
+Author- Sornali Sen